Leaseweb Public Cloud offers a load balancing as a service based on HAproxy software.

 Manage listener rule

-Manage on which protocol and port the load balancer receives traffic and on which port the instances receive traffic from the load balancer.
+Manage on which protocol and port the load balancer receives traffic and on which port the targets receive traffic from the load balancer.

-• TCP: any type of tcp traffic will be directly proxied through to the backend instances.
+- TCP: any type of tcp traffic will be directly proxied through to the target group.
 Use this option also if you want to forward tls traffic.

 Load balancer algorithm method

-• Round robin: Each instance in the group is used in turns
+- Round robin: Each target in the group is used in turns

-• Least Connections: The instance with the least amount of connections receives the request or the connection
+- Least Connections: The target with the least amount of connections receives the request or the connection

 Client and server idle timeout